ciscoheat/eslint-plugin-dci-lint/README.md

 Please dive into [fulloo.info](https://fulloo.info/) and its extensive documentation.
 The [trygve manual](https://fulloo.info/Documents/trygve/trygve1.html) on that site is a worthwhile read for any programmer regardless of skill level.

+## VS Code snippets

+For VS Code, there are also some useful snippets in the [typescript.json](https://github.com/ciscoheat/eslint-plugin-dci-lint/blob/main/typescript.json) file in this repo.
+To use it:

+- Go to `File > Preferences > Configure User Snippets`
+- Choose TypeScript in the list
+- Paste the contents of the file there.

+You can now use the keywords "context", "role" and "rm" in `.ts` files to quickly generate Contexts, Roles and RoleMethods.

 ## Comments, ideas, issues

 Are best expressed as a Github issue [here](https://github.com/ciscoheat/eslint-plugin-dci-lint/issues)!